Wisconsin January 19, 2020

 2. Dorine's Family Inn - Sparta

-This family restaurant is just a handful of tables and a seven-person staff serving up comfort food right in downtown Sparta.
+Nothing quite compares to small town dining.
+There's something indescribably charming about a diner where experiences are intimate, and this family restaurant offers just that.
+Dorine's Family Inn consists of just a handful of tables and a seven-person staff serving up comfort food right in downtown Sparta.

 Located at 110 S Water St, Sparta, WI 54656.